For apartment complexes and multi-families in Rhode Island, Massachusetts, and Eastern Connecticut

 Did you see a bedbug?
 Wake up with bite marks?
 You are not alone.
 There has been a tremendous surge in bedbug infestations in the last 10 years.

 Thankfully, there is a lot that Debug can do to help you with your bed bug problem.
-With a little bit of elbow grease and prep-work, you can help Debug’s treatments can take effect faster and be more efficient.
+With a little bit of elbow grease and prep-work, you can help Debug’s bed bug control treatments can take effect faster and be more efficient.

-Help your Pest Control Technician rid your home of a bed bug problem by completing these simple steps before the Technician arrives:
+Help your Pest Control Technician rid your home of a bed bugs by completing these simple steps before the Technician arrives:

 - Remove everything that is under your beds.
 Articles under your bed provide bedbugs places to hide and multiply.